 In 2020 New York enacted the Accelerated Renewable Energy Growth and Community Benefit Act to expedite the siting of renewable energy facilities.
-Under the new law-enacted because the existing process for permitting wind and solar energy projects was extremely slow-developers can seek expedited approval from the state for renewable energy facilities that are 25 MW or greater.
+Under the new law-enacted because the existing process for permitting wind and solar energy projects was extremely slow-developers can seek expedited approval from the state for renewable energy facilities that are 25 MW or greater.156

-- Westerlo: In August of 2019, Westerlo voted unanimously to enact a yearlong moratorium on commercial solar arrays, commercial wind turbines, and the energystorage systems that could be used to collect energy in these systems. - Porter: In January 2020, the town of Porter approved a moratorium on certain solar energy system lasting six months for certain systems, despite community opposition. - Worth: The Worth town board passed a law in April 2019 severely restricting wind farm construction.
-Many residents came out to protest the new law, but were met with opposition. - Somerset: In January 2018 the Somerset town board unanimously passed a law that effectively banned industrial wind turbines in the town.
-The new zoning
+- Westerlo: In August of 2019, Westerlo voted unanimously to enact a yearlong moratorium on commercial solar arrays, commercial wind turbines, and the energy-storage systems that could be used to collect energy in these systems.157 - Porter: In January 2020, the town of Porter approved a moratorium on certain solar energy system lasting six months for certain systems, despite community opposition.158

-&lt;sup>154 Blake Gumprecht, PRC rejects solar community project for Dona Ana County, LAS CRUCES SUN NEWS, Nov.
+154 NextEra Energy Proposing New Solar Farm in New Mexico, OK ENERGY TODAY, July 27, 2020.
+155 Blake Gumprecht, PRC rejects solar community project for Dona Ana County, LAS CRUCES SUN NEWS, Nov.
 2, 2018.

-&lt;sup>155 See N.Y.
+156 See N.Y.
 EXEC.
 LAW § 94-c(1).

-&lt;sup>156 In Westerlo's 'perfect storm,' solar moratorium enacted, THE ALTAMONT ENTERPRISE, Aug.
+157 In Westerlo's 'perfect storm,' solar moratorium enacted, THE ALTAMONT ENTERPRISE, Aug.
 8, 2019.

-&lt;sup>157 Staff, Porter approves moratorium on solar energy, LEWINSTON-PORTER SENTINEL, Jan.
+158 Staff, Porter approves moratorium on solar energy, LEWINSTON-PORTER SENTINEL, Jan.
 23, 2020.